NitinD97/Python/README.md

 Run the program using the following command:
 > python3 script_name.py

+### Repository Insights:
+##### Code Cheat sheet
+This contains concepts related to python.
+Any code that is specific to python concept can be added here.

+##### Image Processing
+Codes related to open CV will be present in this directory

+##### Natural Language Processing
+Codes related to Natural Language Processing (spacy, nltk) will be present here.

 ### See any issues:
 If you see any issues or want to improve the code, please feel free to raise a Pull Request.